2020 New Zealand general election

-The 2020 New Zealand general election was held on Saturday 17 October 2020 to determine the composition of the 53rd parliament.
+The 2020 New Zealand general election was held on Saturday 17 October 2020 to determine the composition of the 53rd New Zealand Parliament.
 Voters elected 120 members to the House of Representatives, 72 from single-member electorates and 48 from closed party lists.
 Two referendums, one on the personal use of cannabis and one on euthanasia, were also held on the same day.
 Official results of the election and referendums were released on 6 November.

 The governing Labour Party, led by incumbent Prime Minister Jacinda Ardern, won the election in a landslide victory against the National Party, led by Judith Collins.
 Labour won 65 seats, enough for a majority government.
 It is the first time that a party has won enough seats to govern alone since the mixed-member proportional representation (MMP) system was introduced in 1996.
-Labour also achieved the highest percentage of the party vote (50.0%) since MMP was introduced, winning the plurality of party vote in 71 of the 72 electorates (Epsom being the sole exception).
+Labour also achieved the highest percentage of the party vote (50.01%) since MMP was introduced, winning the plurality of party vote in 71 of the 72 electorates (Epsom being the sole exception).
 This is also the best nationwide result in the popular vote for a main party since 1951, the most seats any party has won since 1990 and the first time Labour has won an absolute majority of the vote since 1946.
 Ardern subsequently became the most successful New Zealand politician of the MMP era, overtaking John Key by number of seats won under a single premiership.
-Conversely, this election was the second-worst result for the National Party, which performed poorer only in the 2002 general election.
+Conversely, this election was the second-worst result for the National Party, which performed more poorly only in the 2002 general election.